Aumaidkh/Aumaidkh/README.md

-# Hello there! 👋 I'm Murtaza Khursheed, Mobile Application Developer.
+# Hello there! 👋 I'm Murtaza Khursheed, Mobile Software Engineer.

 ## About Me